martakisalex/computer-science-journal/system-design/sytem-design-scratchpad.md

 - Your application requires super-low latency.
 - Your data are unstructured, or you do not have any relational data.
 - You only need to serialize and deserialize data (JSON, XML, YAML, etc.). • You need to store a massive amount of data.

+### Vertical Scaling vs Horizontal Scaling

+**Vertical scaling**, referred to as “scale up”, means the process of adding more power (CPU, RAM, etc.) to your servers.

+**Horizontal scaling**, referred to as “scale-out”, allows you to scale by adding more servers into your pool of resources.
+Horizontal scaling is more desirable for large scale applications due to the limitations of vertical scaling.

+### Load Balancer

+A load balancer evenly distributes incoming traffic among web servers that are defined in a load-balanced set.

+The load balancer communicates with web servers through private IPs.

+If a load balancer and a second web server are added, one successfully solves no failover issue and improved the availability of the web tier.
+- If server 1 goes offline, all the traffic will be routed to server 2.
+This prevents the website from going offline.
+We will also add a new healthy web server to the server pool to balance the load.
+- If the website traffic grows rapidly, and two servers are not enough to handle the traffic, the load balancer can handle this problem gracefully.
+You only need to add more servers to the web server pool, and the load balancer automatically starts to send requests to them.

+### Database Replication

+Database replication can be used in many database management systems, usually with a master/slave relationship between the original (master) and the copies (slaves).

+A master database generally only supports write operations.
+A slave database gets copies of the data from the master database and only supports read operations.

+All the data-modifying commands like insert, delete, or update must be sent to the master database.

+*Most applications require a much higher ratio of reads to writes; thus, the number of slave databases in a system is usually larger than the number of master databases.*

+What if one of the databases goes offline?
+- If only one slave database is available and it goes offline, read operations will be directed to the master database temporarily.
+- If the master database goes offline, a slave database will be promoted to be the new master.